RosarioManny/The-Enchanted-Pendant/Markdown-README-Ideas/README.md

   - Players will be given a description of their choice.
 - Music / Audio
 - Create a feature that randomizes the position of the choices

+## Attributions

+### Property

+1. The Harry Potter series is based on the novels by J.K.
+Rowling.

+### Art

+1. https://www.mtgpics.com/index - Various Artist from the property of MTG

+### Music & Sounds

+1. Apply - Rpg by colorsCrimsonTears -- https://freesound.org/s/577961/ -- License: Creative Commons 0

+1. wizardly songs to cast spells to by Sensory Heaven https://www.youtube.com/watch?v=13bN5nXTxqw